-We capture a small amount of precocial Chinook salmon in the rotary screw trap each year, usually during the August and September months when adult Chinook are spawning.
-We also capture a small number during our monthly sampling and summer parr sampling efforts (described below).
+A small amount of precocious Chinook salmon are captured in the rotary screw trap each year, usually during the August and September months when adult Chinook are spawning.
+There are also a small number captured during our monthly sampling and summer parr sampling efforts (described below).
 We take fork length and weights, as well as genetic samples from these fish, so that their contribution to the population can be identified from the relative reproductive success study that is ongoing.